ankitsejwal/Lyndor/README.md

 #### Exercise files download:

-* Note: This feature isn't available for organizational login, also carry out steps below after Lyndor installation.
+* Note: This feature isn't available for organizational login, also follow the steps below after Lyndor installation.

 * During installation two webdriver files will be downloaded inside the webdriver folder